-Homework, including reading quizzes and problems to be solved, can be accessed either through the Canvas or WebAssign websites.
-Some homework problems will need to be submitted through the websites and some turned in on paper at the beginning of class on the date on which it is due.
+Homework, including reading quizzes and problems to be solved, can be accessed either through the Canvas website.
+Some homework will need to be submitted through the website and some turned in on paper at the beginning of class on the date on which it is due.